Randomness below complete theories of arithmetic: Conclusion and discussion

 We showed that the complete extensions of arithmetic in the degrees of unsolvability (Turing, truth-table, weak truth-table) have the join property with respect to random reals.
 In \S\ref{pY7jSdtn81} we explained that known results do not allow any obvious strengthening of this result, in terms of complementation or even a meet property with randoms.

-Regarding the reductions of 1-random reals and reals in $\PA$, we would like to know how tight can the relevant oracle-use be: what is the \begin{enumerate}[ (i)] \item oracle-use required in a reduction of a random real to a $\PA$ real? \item oracle-use required in any reduction of a $\PA$ real into the join of two randoms? \end{enumerate} As discussed in \S\ref{iDz5who56}, these are truth-table reductions, but we care about the length of the prefix of the oracle needed for the $n$-bit prefix of the output.
-Regarding (i), we know it cannot be $n+\bigon$: \citet{ranlinMR2286414} showed that if $x$ is random and $x\leq_T y$ with oracle-use $n+\bigon$ then $y\leq_T x$.
-This cannot happen when $x$ is incomplete since, as discussed in \S\ref{iDz5who56}, incomplete randoms do not compute $\PA$ reals.\footnote{In the end of \S\ref{lWAmAPDqRz} we indicate that the oracle-use $z\leq_T x\oplus y$ of Theorem \ref{C1JiRsNKu} with respect to $y$ can be quite tight.
-However the reduction makes use of exponentially long segments of $x$, in order to obtain the partition system that $x$ encodes.
-Hence it is not clear how to obtain a sub-exponential oracle-use in this reduction.}
+Regarding the reductions of random reals and reals in $\PA$, we would like to know how tight can the relevant oracle-use be: what is the \begin{enumerate}[ (i)] \item oracle-use required in a reduction of a random real to a $\PA$ real? \item oracle-use in Turing equivalence of a $\PA$ real with the join of two randoms? \end{enumerate} As discussed in \S\ref{iDz5who56}, these are truth-table reductions, but we care about the length of the prefix of the oracle needed for the $n$-bit prefix of the output.
+Regarding (i), we know it cannot be $n+\bigon$: \citet{ranlinMR2286414} showed that if $x$ is random and $x\leq_T y$ with oracle-use $n+\bigon$ then $y\leq_T x$; this cannot happen when $x$ is incomplete since, as discussed in \S\ref{iDz5who56}, incomplete randoms do not compute $\PA$ reals.

+With regard to (ii), the optimal oracle-use in computations of reals by randoms was characterized by \citet{optcod}.
+Some oracle-uses in our reductions between $\PA$ reals and joins of randoms are double-exponential (recall the explicit bounds in \S\ref{lWAmAPDqRz}, \S\ref{fzEp2Lp1eI}).\footnote{In our argument, the large oracle-use is due to the coding of partition-systems by reals.} In the weaker result by \citet{minpal} discussed in \S\ref{iDz5who56}, the oracle-use is super-exponential.
+These sizes may be unavoidable, and a worthwhile task would be to establish such a characterization.

 Another question stemming from \citet{MR2258713frank} who showed that incomplete randoms are computationally far from $\PA$ reals, is